 SWPA BotsIQ is a manufacturing workforce development program disguised as a high school robotics competition.
-The Smart Sport is designed to provide high school students with an exciting, hands-on team experience while they learn about the pathways to a rewarding career in manufacturing.
-Now, in its 12th year, the program has grown from 6 schools to 64 high schools participating in 2016.
-In the past 12 years, 5,000 students in southwestern Pennsylvania have participated.
+The Smart Sport is designed to provide high school students with an exciting, hands-on team experience while they learn about the pathways to a rewarding career in STEM and manufacturing.
+Now, in its 13th year, the program has grown from 6 schools to over 60 high schools and over 5,000 students in southwestern Pennsylvania have participated.

 Our program has been successful in our initial mission—raising awareness of manufacturing careers— but there’s still work to do.
 We understand the importance of attracting, preparing and empowering the next generation of manufacturing workers.
 The simple truth: manufacturing provides rewarding career opportunities and well-staffed companies become thriving companies.
 That is good for our region, our state and our country.